plbin97/traffic-statistics-in-linux/README.md

-# Traffic Accounting in Linux
+# Traffic Statistics in Linux
 This bash script would help you to get the traffic flowed in different port.
 # Environment requirement
 <p>This bash script required iptables in your system. </p>